John Whiting: Life and career

 Born in Salisbury, he was educated at Taunton School, "the particular hellish life which is the English public school" as he described it.
 Trained at RADA, he then worked as an actor in repertory, and while in the company at Bideford in Devon, met the actress Asthore Lloyd Mawson ("Jackie").

 At the start of the Second World War, as a lifelong pacifist, he registered as a conscientious objector, but soon after changed his mind and joined the anti-aircraft section of the Royal Artillery: his wartime experiences as a soldier, which are vividly described in dark detail in diaries written at the time (now held in the V&A theatre museum collection) were to mark a profound change in his life and work.
 In 1940, he married Jackie; in 1944 he was discharged from the army for undisclosed health reasons.

-From 1946 until 1952, while writing, he again worked as an actor, as a member of John Gielgud's company, and also, in 1951, winning first prize in the Festival of Britain play competition for Saint's Day.
+From 1946 until 1952, while writing, he again worked as an actor, playing major roles, including Cassius and Malvolio, during his time as a member of the York Repertory Company; less important ones for John Gielgud's company in London.
+In 1951, he won first prize in the Festival of Britain play competition for Saint's Day, a controversial work which critic Michael Billington claims 'contains themes and ideas that were to become staples of modern drama.'
 As a working actor, he, Jackie and their two young boys led a peripatetic life moving to different lodgings around the country until settling into rooms in Jackie's aunt's house in Barnes, where he was able to find a place in the London theatre world and where his first daughter was born.
 In 1956, he bought and moved his family to a house in the tiny hamlet of Duddleswell, on Ashdown Forest in East Sussex, and in 1957, his second daughter was born in Crowborough.

 In Duddleswell, he worked on many plays, film scripts and reviews on a wide mahogany table that had belonged to a hero of his, Lord Byron, writing by hand in a tiny black script adopted from the handwriting of Frederick Rolfe (Baron Corvo), or typing out the pages on a stately German typewriter, often to the accompaniment of a Beethoven piece on a rather modern stereo system.